nydailynews/style/README.md

 Fixed the inaccurate markup in index.html.
 Using <p>'s instead of <br>'s improves the document's accessibility.
 ```

 ### Creating repositories vs. creating snippets vs. actually making something

+### When to use a database vs. when to not use a database